akulkarni7a/52WeeksOfDataScience/readme.md

-# 52 Weeks of Machine Learning
+# 52 Weeks of Data Science

 Every week for the next year, I'll post a Dataset and my key takeaways.
 If you're interested in joining, feel free to download this repository or message me